MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/store-policies.md

 If your product provides content (such as user-generated, retail or other web-based content) that might be appropriate for a higher age rating than its assigned rating, you must enable users to opt in to receiving such content by using a content filter or by signing in with a pre-existing account.

+### 11.12 User Generated Content

+User generated content is content that users contribute to an app or product and which can be viewed or accessed by some or all users.
+If your product contains UGC, you must

+- Publish and make available to users product terms of service and/or content guidelines
+- Provide a means for users to report inappropriate content within the product

 ---
 <sup>1</sup>"Store" or "Microsoft Store" means a Microsoft owned or operated platform, however named, through which Apps may be offered to or acquired by Customers.
 Unless otherwise specified, Store includes the Microsoft Store, the Windows Store, the Xbox Store, Microsoft Store for Business, and Microsoft Store for Education.